andrewguenthner/weather_sampler/README.txt

 smaller (by 30% at 45 degrees latitude and 50% at 60 degrees latitude)
 so that the algorithm will tend to pick more distant cities north and south of the target location as opposed to nearby ones east or west.
-This is especially bad for controlling latitude.
+This is undesirable for controlling latitude.

-A further issue with random sampling is that it assumes a uniform distribution of latitude and longitude points on Earth's surface.
+A further issue with random sampling of lat/long pairs is that it assumes a uniform distribution of latitude and longitude points on Earth's surface.
+In fact, because the Earth is a sphere, there are far more points at the equator than there are at a parallel near the pole.
+Because there are many more points at the equator, if we want a representative sample of city locations, we should sample random points on the Earth's surface rather than random lat / long pairs, which will oversample polar regions.

-In fact, because the Earth is a sphere, there are far more points at the equator than there are at a parallel near the pole (e.g.
+To correctly sample points on Earth's surface, we can sample the inverse cosine of latitude randomly, while sampling longitude randomly.
-85 deg N).
-Because there are many more points at the equator, we should expect that there may well be a wider variety of weather.
+Doing so generates points weighted by the cosine of latitude, which is proportional to the surface area of Earth at that latitude.
+To avoid odd forms of bias introduced by sampling cities far away from the target point, we will only add a city to the sample if it lies within a relatively small distance (adjustable as a program parameter) from the target point.
+Consequently, we will generate many more points than cities, however, computationally, this causes a very low impact on run time.
+(Most of the run time is spent waiting for API requests).

-We can capture this phenomenon by putting more points in scatterplots at locations near the equator, and fewer near the poles.
-As it happens, there are virtually no cities near the poles, so our representation of the weather in cities should be sparse.
+To correctly calculate distance, we will use the haversine distance function, which takes into account the contraction of longitude near the poles.

-To both control for latitude and sample correctly, we can still use a random distribution, but we will break the distribution into bins and adjust the potential sample size in each bin to reflect the relative area of that particular latitude band, which is porportional to the cosine of the latitude.
-Within a bin, we will pick a location at random, then look for the closest city within a distance equal to the width (in latitude) of the bin.
-For distance, we will use available Python code for the Haversine function, which correctly computes distances between lat/long points.
-If no cities are found within that radius, no cities will be appended to the list.
+Duplicates will be tracked on the basis of city name.
+This will eliminate some cities that are not duplicates but share a name (e.g. if we sample Columbus, OH, we will not sample Columbus, GA), but the effect on sampling is expected to be negligible.

-If more than one city is found, the closest city will be appended, provided it has not already been selected.
+Q:  To minimize load on the OpenWeatherMap server, we will run and log queries in small batches (20, size adjustable).
+After each batch, we check the number of cities gathered and stop once we reach the desired target (also adjustable).
+The program will also be set up with a max number of batches to attempt, so that it will not keep querying forever.

-If we make the number of attempts proportional to the cosine of latitude, then we will ssample about the same fraction of the surface of the planet uniformly.
-Fewer successful attempts will mean fewer populated areas, thus we will automatically generate cities in approximate proprotion to populated landmass.
-We can do this fairly simply by using a biased random distribution for latitude and a random distribution for longitude.
+The program will have a parameter to limit the number of target coordinates generated per batch, to avoid getting stuck in an infinite loop while searching for cities.
+These "safety" parameters will be user adjustable.
+After each successful query, we will parse temperature (in deg F), humidity (in %), cloud cover (in %), and wind speed (in mph), along with lat / long coordinates, city name country, and a date/time stamp.
+The list of cities to be excluded and the actual queries will be by city name only.
+There is the possibility, if multiple query names return the same city, we could duplicate data, but in testing this behavior has never been seen for the OpenWeatherMap API.
+If this happens, the user will be warned and log file will show fewer unique cities than queries.

-Because we would like to have a sample of over 500 cities with weather data, and because not every city will have such data, we will iteratively sample until we reach 1000 candidate cities.
-We will use Citipy to retrieve city names and coordinates but use the Haversine distance calculation.
-The cities will be stored in a list for querying.
+P:  Using the latitude as the x-axis, and the four weather data columns as the y-axis, we will create four scatterplots and label them.

-Q:  To minimize load on the OpenWeatherMap server, we will run and log each query one at a time (on screen and in file), until we reach 500 data points.
-If we fail to reach 500,  we will repeat S1 until we are successful.
-We will build a DataFrame frame to retain only the cities with successful queries.
-For each query, we will parse temperature (in F), humidity (in %), cloud cover (in %), and wind speed (in mph) and store them, along with lat / long coordinates, country, and a date/time stamp.
+A:  For each weather variable, we can test the hypothesis that the varuabke us independent of both absolute latitude as well as distance from the equator (absolute value of latitude times 111.13 km per degree).

-A:  Using the latitude as the x-axis, and the four weather data columns as the y-axis, we will create four scatterplots and label them.
-For each, we can also test the hypothesis that the variable is independent of latitude.
-Because we cannot validate the assumptions of linearity homoskedacity, and absence of outliers needed for linear correlations, we will use Spearman's correlation (with latitude N to S and absolute value of latitude as independent variables) to check for effects.
+Because we cannot validate the assumptions of linearity homoskedacity, and absence of outliers needed for linear correlations, we will use Spearman's correlation coefficient to check for effects, rather than Pearson's correlation coefficient.
+The use of the Spearman coefficient will cost us a quantitatively validated threshold for 95% confidence, so we will describe confidence qualitatively.
+The approach recommended is the use of the significance cut-offs for 95% confidence with the Pearson correlation, translated into qualitative terms, and to treat correlations that are close to 95% significance as marginal rather than definite.
+To handle this situation, the correlations will be labeled "marginal" if the equivalent Pearson correlation coefficient would have been signfiicant at 95% to 99% confidence, and "likely" if the equivalent Pearson coefficient would have been significant at 99%.